 Former Records Officer, CSU College of Law

 Kay Benjamin graduated from Howard University and earned a MEd and PhD from Cleveland State University.
-Before joining Cleveland State University College of Law in 1978, she was a first grade teacher for the CH-UH Schools but then returned to Washington DC to be a staff assistant in the U.S. House of Representatives during the Nixon Impeachment Hearings.
-Her first position with the law school was Administrative Assistant to the Legal Clinic and in 1980 she subsequently became the Records Officer.
-Her responsibilities included maintaining student files and transcripts, grades, certifying bar applicants, facilitating Ethics and Professional Responsibility seminars as well as providing stats to Deans, Faculty, Staff, Student Groups, and University Administrators.
+Before joining Cleveland State University College of Law in 1978, she was a first grade teacher for the CH-UH Schools, but returned to Washington, DC to be a Staff Assistant in the U.S. House of Representatives during the Nixon Impeachment Hearings.
+Her first position with the law school was Administrative Assistant to the Legal Clinic and in 1980, she became the Records Officer.
+Her responsibilities included maintaining student files and transcripts, grades, certifying bar applicants, facilitating Ethics and Professional Responsibility seminars, and providing stats to deans, faculty, staff, student groups, and University administrators.
 She restructured the testing and grading process by implementing the use of exam numbers to ensure the anonymity of students.
 She worked closely with the University Registrar and maintained an excellent working relationship with the Bar Admissions staff at the Supreme Court of Ohio.
 She was a member of the CSU Black Faculty and Staff Organization.
 She created and directed The Cleveland State University College of Law ARTS Players, a troop of administrative staff and others who performed comedy skits and song parodies during retirement celebrations for faculty and staff.
 Her office was always a welcoming place for students as they navigated their law school careers.
 In 2001, coming full circle, she joined the Teacher Education faculty of CSU’s College of Education and Human Services.
-She retired in 2007 but continued as adjunct faculty until 2017.
-She is very proud that her son, Ryan, is a 2001 Cleveland State University College of Law alum.
+She retired in 2007, but continued as adjunct faculty until 2017.
+She is very proud that her son, Ryan, is a 2001 Cleveland State University College of Law graduate.

 Chief General Counsel, Cuyahoga Metropolitan Housing Authority